njHiking.com - Hiking in NJ and Beyond

 Energy Bar Shopping Tips

-• Target has 6-packs of Clif, Luna, Balance and more for savings over individual bars.
+• Target carries a good variety of 6-packs of Clif, Luna, Balance etc for savings over individual bars.

 • Hiking stores often carry more flavors, but can be pricey… but this is a great way to discover new flavors.

-• If you go through a lot of bars and really like a certain flavor, search online to find deals on 12-packs.
+• If you go through a lot of bars and really like a certain flavor, search online to find deals on larger packs.